 Increasingly, California stepparents are realizing the benefits of adopting their stepchildren and establishing a close family unit financially, legally, and emotionally.
 A stepparent adoption preserves the parental rights of one biological parent, but the relationship between the other parent and child is legally severed and that biological parent loses all rights to and responsibility for the child, including the requirement to pay child support.
 These rights and responsibilities are acquired by the adopting stepparent.

-Parental rights and responsibilities are permanently transferred when a stepparent adopts a child in California.
-Once the adoption is finalized, it cannot be nullified or revoked, except in scarce circumstances, such as serious legal defects, fraud, or mental illness or disability discovered within five years of the adoption.
-A divorce between a stepparent and a biological parent does not terminate an adoption.
+Parental rights and responsibilities are permanently transferred when a foster parent adopts a child in California.
+Just as a player must master baccarat by learning the secret methods and strategies to win in order to successfully play this game, see https://nizhyn.in.ua/osvoyennya-bakkara-sekretni-metody-i-strategiyi-dlya-vygrashu.html, parents need to understand all aspects of adoption.
+Once an adoption is completed, it cannot be annulled or revoked except in rare circumstances such as serious legal defects, fraud, or mental illness or disability discovered within five years of the adoption.
+A divorce between a stepfather and a biological parent doesn’t stop an adoption, just as failure at the game shouldn’t discourage you from perfecting your baccarat skills.

 Questions About Remarriage and Child Support?